oracle/guardian-ai/docs/source/user_guide/fairness/fairness_llms.rst

 **Obtaining Classification Scores**
 To evaluate bias in the generated completions, we use a large language model (LLM) to classify the text.
 Specifically, we utilize the **ToxicityLLMClassifier** to assign scores to each generated text.
-The process begins by starting a vLLM server using the Llama-3.1-70B-Instruct model:
+The process begins by starting a vLLM server:

 .. code:: bash
-    vllm serve meta-llama/Llama-3.1-70B-Instruct
+    vllm serve "put your model name"

 By default, the server runs at `http://localhost:8000/v1`.
 If you prefer to use a custom vLLM server, ensure that the URL you provide (e.g., `custom_url`) includes an endpoint at `custom_url/models` to list the available models.
 For further guidance, visit the [vLLM documentation](https://docs.vllm.ai/en/latest/getting_started/quickstart.html).